Eoxia/task-manager/readme.txt

 = 1.3.1.4 =
 = Fix =
- * 4323 - General : The plugin no longer in conflict with other plugins
+ * 4323 - General : The plugin no longer in conflict with other plugins.
  * 4322 - Timeline : The module is now enabled.
  * 4321 - Dashboard : The "new task" button display now a new task even if a filter is active.

 = 1.3.1.3 =
 = Fix =
- * 4208 - Backend : Fix filter problem
+ * 4208 - Backend : Fix filter problem.
- * 4209 - Backend : Fix IE11 List task overflow
+ * 4209 - Backend : Fix IE11 List task overflow.

 = 1.3.1.2 =
 = Fix =
- * 4188 - Backend : Fix filter problem
+ * 4188 - Backend : Fix filter problem.

 = 1.3.1.1 =
 = Fix =
- * 4160 - Fix log fatal error
+ * 4160 - Fix log fatal error.

 = 1.3.1.0 =
 = Improvment =
  * 3729 - General : The readme file has beed updated.
- * 3917 - General : The architecture of the plugin files and folder its compliance with the standard of eoxia
+ * 3917 - General : The architecture of the plugin files and folder its compliance with the standard of eoxia.
  * 3928 - General : Screenshots are now in the repository of Wordpress.
  * 3929 - General : Add multiple filters to enable developpers customized the dashboard.
 (See the docs below).
  * 3945 - General : Prints the total number of points.